ranjithhcl/SRE/README.md

 ### Key Pair module

 Writing Private key in State file is not recomended.
 Insert the Public key and create key pair in AWS.

+### Docker-compose

+Created docker compose for CI/CD purpose.
+To execute

+`docker-compose up`  - This will initialize and complete the plan